Ultimate Guide to Choosing Your Bridesmaids

 Once your bridesmaids have all agreed to become an official member of Team Bride there are a few things they need to do first.

-There are some fun bonding activities you can throw together for your bridesmaids to all get to know each other and exchange contact information.
-They might all come from different areas of your life, and if they are meant to work together and their relationship to you is the glue that holds them all together.
-It’s always nice to let them know you appreciate them and give them a warm welcome.
+There are some fun bonding activities you can throw together for your bridesmaids to get to know each other.
+They might all come from different areas of your life.
+However, they are meant to work together and their relationship to you is the glue that holds them all together.
+It’s always nice to let them know you appreciate them.
+Thus, give them a warm welcome.
 You might coordinate with your Maid of Honor as one of her first official tasks.

 You also want to go over your possible wedding dates with them before you make a final decision.
-As much as you want them to make a commitment to whichever date works best for you and your fiancé, they might be able to miss one or two pre-wedding events, but they have to be there on your wedding day.
+As much as you want them to make a commitment to whichever date works best for you and your fiancé, they might miss one or two pre-wedding events.
+However, they have to be there on your wedding day.

 Get ready to be showered with suggestions from the moment your bridesmaids say yes.
-If they have been following your relationship closely, they probably knew he was going to pop the question anytime, and they might have some great fun ideas ready to wow you.
+They probably knew he was going to pop the question anytime, and they might have some great fun ideas ready to wow you.

 - Help plan pre-wedding events